coheigea/testcases/README.md

 3) AuthorizationTest

 This tests using Syncope as an IDM for authorization.
 A CXF client sends a SOAP UsernameToken to a CXF Endpoint.
-The CXF Endpoint has been configured (see cxf-service.xml) to validate the UsernameToken via the SyncopeUTValidator, which dispatches it to Syncope for authentication.
+The CXF Endpoint has configured the SyncopeRolesInterceptor, which authenticates the Username/Password to Syncope as per the authentication test.
+If authentication is successful, it then gets the roles of the user and populates a CXF SecurityContext with the user's name

-The CXF Endpoint has configured the SyncopeRolesInterceptor, which gets the roles of the user and stores them in a Subject.
++ roles.

-The CXF Endpoint has configured the SimpleAuthorizingInterceptor, which requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).
+The CXF Endpoint has also configured the SimpleAuthorizingInterceptor, which reads the current Subject's roles from the SecurityContext, and requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).